robelKura/alx-pre_course/0x01-git/README.md

-The README for the 0x01-git Project
+The README for the 0x01-git Project; updated